greatGOSVi/ProjectModule/README.md

 netsh int ip add addr 1 10.5.0.7/32 st=ac sk=tr

+### 2,5.- Generate JARs:
+Generate the JARs of authorization-server, ProjectModule, and client-server; then, enter to target folder inside ProjectModule folder and change the name of both JARs to project-module.jar and project-module.jar.original respectively

 ### 3.- In the root folder of the project, execute in terminal:
 docker-compose up -d